 The Musical Notes first recorded for J. Mayo Williams' Harlem label.
 The two songs that they did were "Don't You Think I Oughta Know" with Gus in the lead and the instrumental, "Stuff In D Flat."
 Recorded at an unknown date, they were released in March 1947.

 Also in March (on the 5th), they held their first session for RCA Victor.
 It was a double one, with eight songs recorded: "Pretty Eyed Baby" (led by Bill), "Don't You Think I Oughta Know" (Gus), "That Night We Said Goodbye" (Gus), "You Didn't Have To Say I Love You" (Gus), "Shorty's Got To Go" (Bill), "Half A Love" (Gus), "Leave It To Fate, Gate" (Bill), and the instrumental "Sharkie's Boogie."
+And then, they shuffled off to Buffalo, opening at the Anchor Bar in mid-March.

 On March 31, RCA released "Don't You Think I Oughta Know"/"Shorty's Got To Go."
 The group now had two versions of "Don't You Think I Oughta Know" available for the record-buying public.
 "Shorty's Got To Go" was written and sung by Lucky Millinder (and possibly arranged by Bill Johnson), but the Notes' version is, in my opinion, the best one made (easily outshining the Cats And The Fiddle, Bull Moose Jackson, and, later on, the Impressions).